jackdbd/pod-jackdbd-jsoup/README.md

 neil version minor
 ```

-These `neil` commands:
+A few things to keep in mind about `neil version`:

-- Create a Git commit and tag (this can be bypassed with `--no-tag`)
+- it creates a Git commit and tag (this can be bypassed with `--no-tag`)
-- Require the working directory to be clean (this can be bypassed with `--force`)
+- it requires the working directory to be clean (this can be bypassed with `--force`)